imnuvi/Imnuvi.github.io/content/blog/20_Crochet.md

 ### Why

 I have always been interested and intrigued by crocheting.
-I have stared awed when my partner does it and the needle just keeps moving around with such ease.
-I gave it a try about a year ago and in theory I understood the basic concept - You make sure the hook end is aligned with the stretch of the hole.
-But when I tried it, it was just too hard and I pushed it off to later.
+I have stared in awe when my partner does it and the way the needle just keeps moving around with such ease.
+I gave it a try about a year ago and in theory I understood the basic concept - You make sure the hook end is aligned with the stretch of the hole and pull it through.
+But when I tried it, it was just too hard for my fingers to understand and I pushed it off to later.

 About a week ago, I got the chance to crochet with a full kit and I jumped on the opportunity.
 I did'nt really like the patterns that came with the kit and I looked around youtube and found a pattern for a [cute little turtle](https://youtu.be/GKyTjMKKBWY?si=cH0RNOLNjK3Sj_Rr) and decided I was going to make it.

+### How

 So the pattern goes like this, you make the head, the tail and the hands, legs and then the shell.